 #4 Identify 3 options for RPA partners

-Demo the software and ask all your questions about functionality, support, and how to tackle your initial use case.
+Demo the robotic process automation software and ask all your questions about functionality, support, and how to tackle your initial use case.
 Either include your close stakeholders in these conversations or report back afterwards to keep them in the loop.
 Ask questions based on your criteria determined in step 2, and be sure to find out how long it will take to implement and begin to use the software.

 Make sure to get a clear understanding of cost, as this will be important to share with the full team of stakeholders in the next step.
 In between step 4 and 5, you'll need to compile your findings, use case, and options for moving forward.